 Introduced in 2006, KCMA developed the ESP to encourage practices that benefit the environment and communities served by cabinet manufacturers.
 The ESP goes beyond other environmental programs by taking a holistic approach to certification, holding the industry to high standards for their products, forest sustainability and manufacturing processes.
-The voluntary certification program provides a tangible way for cabinet manufacturers to demonstrate their commitment to sustainability.
+The voluntary certification program provides a tangible way for cabinet manufacturers to demonstrate their commitment to environmental responsibility and sustainability.

 ESP CERTIFICATION REQUIREMENTS